NeuroCoderZ/holograms.media/docs/RU/Readme.md

 - `research_and_vision/`: R&D, visionary concepts, and specific research explorations.
 - `reports_and_logs/`: System reports, task summaries, and logs.
 - `glossary.md`: Definitions of key project terms (note: current glossary has a disclaimer about its conceptual nature).
-- `AI_TRIA/`: Documents specifically related to the Tria AI system.

 - `TESTING/`: Test plans, strategies, and reports.
 - `USER_GUIDES/`: Manuals and guides for end-users or specific system functionalities.
 - `LEGAL/`: Legal documents, such as privacy policy and terms of service.